happy-mfv/happy-mfv/scripts/README.md

 pip install -r requirements.txt
 ```

-## Customization
+## GitHub Token Setup

-1. Edit `config/readme_config.json` to update your information
-2. Modify `update_readme.py` to add new dynamic features
+1. Go to repository Settings → Actions → General
+2. Enable "Read and write permissions"
-3. The script will automatically update your README.md
+3. The workflow will use the built-in GitHub Token automatically

-## GitHub Actions

-The workflow will:
-- Run every 6 hours automatically
-- Run manually when triggered
-- Run when script files are updated
-- Commit and push changes automatically
+---

+Your README will update automatically every 6 hours! 🎉